Available with Image Analyst license.

 The data type of the output is dependent on the zonal calculation being performed and the input Value Raster type.
 See How Zonal Statistics works for more information.

-For Majority and Minority calculations, when there is a tie, the output for the zone is based on the lowest of the tied values.
+For Majority and Minority calculations, when there is a tie, the output is the lowest of the tied values.

-Field that holds the values that define each zone.
+The field that contains the values that define each zone.
 It can be an integer or a string field of the zone raster.

 The percentile to calculate.
 The default is 90, for the 90th percentile.

-Determines the method of percentile interpolation to be used when the number of values from the input raster to be calculated are even.
+Specifies the method of interpolation to be used when the specified percentile value lies between two input cell values from the input value raster.

 Geoprocessing environment settings for global functions are controlled at the application level.
 Setting processing environments in ArcGIS Pro can be done by clicking the Environments button on the Analysis tab.
 See Analysis environments and Spatial Analyst for additional details on environment settings.